-This is a fundamental shift in approach and consequently a simple, easily understood strategy is required to give direction; and which links into the Corporate Priorities in The Strategic Plan.
+This is a fundamental shift in approach and consequently a simple, easily understood Commercialisation Strategy is required to give direction; and which links into the Medium Term Financial Strategy.
+All projects and activities undertaken under the Commercialisation Strategy will therefore be evaluated against the priorities of the Medium Term Financial Strategy at paragraph 2.5 of that Strategy.